Hreflang for Webflow and Squarespace

 If international SEO is a serious priority, none of these platforms give you the same level of control as a custom-built site or a platform like WordPress with a dedicated hreflang plugin.
 The auto-generated hreflang on Webflow Localization and Wix Multilingual is reliable for most use cases, but you can't audit or customize the output easily.

 For smaller multilingual sites where manual management is feasible, the custom code injection approach works -- it's just tedious.
 Generate your hreflang tags correctly first, then paste them into the right place on each page.
+Whichever platform you choose, review the common hreflang mistakes to avoid the usual pitfalls, and use a validation tool to confirm your implementation.

 Related Articles